com-480-data-visualization/WhereWereWhales/README.md

 Through our visualizations, we aim to:
 1. **Global Overview**: Provide an overview of cetaceans around the world, highlighting the species that are extinct or endangered, using the Red-List status for reference.
 2. **Phylogenetic Tree**: Present a phylogenetic tree to showcase the evolutionary relationships of cetaceans, highlighting extinct species and their connections to modern counterparts.
 3. **Cetacean Sightings**: Display sightings of cetaceans around the globe to help users understand where they live and their migration patterns.
+Additionally, we aim to compare these locations with protected marine areas and regions of high-risk threats to assess conservation efforts and potential dangers.
 4. **Timeline of Threats**: Illustrate the cumulative and ongoing threats to cetaceans, such as the impact of climate change on oceans, maritime traffic, pollution and plastic contamination, and hunting practices over time.

 By presenting a comprehensive visualization of their global distribution, their history, and the cumulative impacts of human activities, we seek to inform the public about the critical state of cetacean populations.